 Adviser's fees are exclusive of brokerage commissions, transaction fees, and other related costs and expenses that may be incurred by the client.
 Clients may incur certain charges imposed by custodians, brokers, and other third parties such as custodial fees, deferred sales charges, odd-lot differentials, transfer taxes, wire transfer and electronic fund fees, and other fees and taxes on brokerage accounts and securities transactions.
 Mutual funds and ETFs also charge internal management fees, which are disclosed in the fund's prospectus.
 Such charges, fees and commissions are exclusive of and in addition to Adviser's fee, and Adviser shall not receive any portion of these charges, fees and commissions.
 Adviser does not assess fees on the value of mutual funds or exchange traded funds (ETFs) held in portfolios.
-Adviser has a group of new accounts with inherited fee schedules that are an exception to this standard.
-Adviser will calculate a fee on the mutual fund holdings for the first year of the accounts' management.
 Adviser may sell mutual funds or ETFs as Adviser deems appropriate and invest the proceeds in individual securities.
 Under these circumstances, the assets previously invested in non-billable securities (mutual funds or ETFs) will be included in the total market value of assets to calculate the fee for the following quarter.
-In balanced accounts, Adviser either calculates a blended fee or calculates a separate fee based on asset class (i.e., a lower fee on fixed income or international).
+In balanced accounts.
+Adviser either calculates a blended fee or calculates a separate fee based on asset class (i.e., a lower fee on fixed income or international).
+In cases where Adviser calculates a separate fee based on asset class, Adviser requires clients to sign a Best Interest Contract ("BIC") that discloses that Adviser has an inherent conflict of interest in connection with recommendations that Adviser may make concerning the purchase, sale, or holding of investments for Client's account.
 Adviser may sell fixed income securities or international securities as Adviser deems appropriate and invest the proceeds in equity securities.
-Under these circumstances, the assets previously invested in securities billed at a lower rate or nonbillable securities (fixed income or international) will be included in the total market value of assets to calculate the fee for the following quarter.
+Under these circumstances, the assets previously invested in securities billed at a lower rate or non-billable securities (fixed income or international) will be included in the total market value of assets to calculate the fee for the following quarter.
 Item 12 describes the factors that Adviser considers in selecting or recommending broker-dealers for client transactions and determining the reasonableness of their compensation (e.g., commissions).